UncleRus/MultiOSD/doc/settings.md

 ### ADCREF

-ADC reference voltage source.
+Source of the ADC reference voltage.
 Make sure that `ADCUREF` value is correct.

 Type     | Size
 -------- | --------